-Please read these pages in tandem with our new 'How Many GCSEs?' booklet, which outlines an exciting new initiative that we are offering this year.
-Whether your child chooses to study the traditional ten GCSEs, or to include one of our 'Future Ready' courses in her portfolio of courses, our aim is that all pupils are inspired by their learning during their Key Stage 4 years.
+Please read these pages in tandem with our new 'How Many GCSEs?' booklet, which outlines an exciting initiative that now enters its third year of delivery at King's High.
+Whether you choose to study the traditional ten GCSEs, or to include one or more of our 'Future Ready' courses in your portfolio of courses, our aim is that all pupils are inspired by their learning during their Key Stage 4 years.